robwalker367/cs191-diary/general.md

 - Why is the author making these arguments?
 - How is the author making these arguments?
 - How does the paper connect to other papers and ideas?

+### Diary

+- Mention one key concept for discussion

+### Video Project

+- Classic paper - noteworthy for vision or impact (may even be wrong!)
+- 5-minutes exactly
+- Pitch your idea (not necessarily high production value, but should be decent)